pawelgrzybek/pawelgrzybek.com/content/posts/2023-11-13-the-joy-of-learning-helix-and-probably-other-modal-terminal-based-editors/index.md

 ---
 title: "The joy of learning Helix (and probably other modal, terminal-based editors)"
-summary: "I decided to learn Helix - heavily inspired by Kauone and Neovim editor written in Rust, which speaks to my linking by its number of built-in features and configuration ease."
+summary: "I decided to learn Helix - heavily inspired by Kakoune and Neovim editor written in Rust, which speaks to my linking by its number of built-in features and configuration ease."
 ---

 I went through quite a journey, from [Adobe Dreamweaver](https://www.adobe.com/uk/products/dreamweaver.html) at the very beginning through [Coda](https://panic.com/coda/), [Brackets](https://brackets.io) and many other editors I cannot recall.
 For the first time, I felt productive when I started using [Sublime Text](https://www.sublimetext.com).
 Lightweight, fast, simple, but easily adaptable by the ecosystem of plugins.
 I reached a productivity peak and stopped seeking another tool until the [Visual Studio Code](https://code.visualstudio.com) hype gave me a little FOMO (fear of missing out).

 Due to my limited sympathy for Microsoft back then, I was skeptical at first, but I gave VSCode a go and instantly liked the tool and its ecosystem.
 I built a [snippet generator for Visual Studio Code (and other editors)](https://snippet-generator.app) and designed a [theme](https://marketplace.visualstudio.com/items?itemName=pawelgrzybek.gatito-theme) that people clearly like (100k+ downloads).
 Visual Studio Code is still my daily driver, but my excitement faded away.
 The simplicity I liked at first is no longer there, and my configuration JSON file got out of control.
 Despite being one of the best examples of [Electron-based apps](https://www.electronjs.org/apps), the performance is not even close to similar applications built using closer-to-the-metal technologies.

 I have always been attracted to the idea of using a simple terminal-based editor.
 You can take it anywhere with you (in theory), and when mastered, it can be a serious boost for your productivity.
-I decided to learn [Helix](https://helix-editor.com) - a heavily inspired by [Kauone](http://kakoune.org) and [Neovim](https://neovim.io) editor written in Rust, which speaks to my linking by its number of built-in features and configuration ease.
+I decided to learn [Helix](https://helix-editor.com) - a heavily inspired by [Kakoune](http://kakoune.org) and [Neovim](https://neovim.io) editor written in Rust, which speaks to my linking by its number of built-in features and configuration ease.
 Here are a few things I like about it and maybe inspire you to try something new.

 ## Built-in features